 Lauren holds a Bachelor’s degree in anthropology from Grinnell College and a Master of Fine Arts degree in Documentary Film and Video from Stanford University.

-In recent years, a series of botched executions has highlighted the gruesome nature of lethal injections.
+In recent years, a series of botched executions have highlighted the gruesome nature of lethal injections.
 As a long-time opponent to capital punishment, I found these events to be particularly difficult to digest.
 But, I had also held the belief that if our society were to practice the death penalty, lethal injection was the best option.
 As I read coverage of these incidents and the legal fallout, I became increasingly curious about the role of medicine in executions.

 Researching “The Sandman” was an investigation.
 I spent months researching the intersection of medicine and executions, trying to see this issue from multiple perspectives.
 I found that each conversation with a journalist, lawyer or doctor, challenged my own preconceived notions about the nature of medicalized executions.